30 Best Novels That Shouldn't Be Missed By Readers & Non-Readers Alike

 Things Fall Apart

 Gathering fame from his lecture on "Heart of Darkness," Chinua Achebe's Things Fall Apart represents life in South Africa with all its contradictions and compulsions.
-Through Okonkwo, the greatest warrior, the author captures the journey of the tribe before Christian missionaries land there and puts forth the question of civilization in perspective.
+Through Okonkwo, the greatest warrior, the author captures the journey of the tribe before Christian missionaries land there and puts forth the question of civilisation in perspective.
 It's refreshing against all the Eurocentric narratives of that time and weaves a tale of profound questions.

-The Sense of an Ending by Julian Barnes
+The Sense Of An Ending by Julian Barnes

 The Sense Of An Ending